jtf-1/FUN-MAP_NTTR/readme.md

 - 74-01, 74-06, 74-25, 74-26, 74-27, 74-29, 74-30, 74-36, 74-39

 R75W
+- 75-16, 75-20

+R76
-- 75-16
+- 76-10, 76-20

-Two activation options are available for each Active Target; Activate or Active with SAM.
+Two activation options are available for each Active Target that also has a separate SAM defence; Activate or Active with SAM.
 Activated targets will engage with firearms, AAA.
 If the SAM option is selected, SAM and MANPAD assets at or IVO the target will also engage.
+Dedicated SAM targets will become active when the Activate option is selected.

 ELECTRONIC COMBAT SIMULATION RANGE
 ==================================